getreu/tp-note/docs/source/tpnote--manual.md

 > **Note**
 >
-> Before and after launching the editor _Tp-Note_ renames the file to be in
+> Before and after launching the editor, _Tp-Note_ renames the file to be in
 > sync with the note's metadata (i.e. title and subtitle).
-> For more details see [How it works: Organize your files and notes with sort-tags].
+> For more details, see [How it works: Organize your files and notes with sort-tags].